t2teu/Final-Capstone-Project/README.md

             a. ✅ PREVENT ACCESS FEATURE
                 - ✅ This page should be inside "walled garden"

-                ✅ If visitor is not logged in, send them back to Login Page.
+                - ✅ If visitor is not logged in, send them back to Login Page.
-                    -Add alert if user tries to access blog b.✅ LINK TO PROFILE PAGE
+                    - Add alert if user tries to access blog b.✅ LINK TO PROFILE PAGE
                 - It's self explainatory, c'mon now 🗿 c.✅ INCLUDE WORKING LOGOUT BUTTON
-                - Logout() function is provided d.✅ DISPLAY POSTS
+                - ✅ Logout() function is provided
+            d.✅ DISPLAY POSTS
-                - Each posts displays: content, author, and timestamp.
+                - ✅ Each posts displays: content, author, and timestamp.
-                - Requires fetch()
+                - ✅ Requires fetch()

         ✅ 4| Profile Page
             a.❌ PREVENT ACCESS FEATURE